 They were more than happy to use a phony document that was preposterous on its face.

-So in one text message he tells Bruce Orr at the Department of Justice that Senator Grassley's letter may implicate him.
+So in one text message, he tells Bruce Orr at the Department of Justice that Senator Grassley's letter may implicate him.

-What let me throw one question back to Sarah.
+Let me throw one question back to Sarah.

 Would that be standard operating procedure?